Metal awning repairers near you

 Answers to commonly asked questions from the experts on Thumbtack.

-Metal awnings can last for forty years or more, according to an estimated life expectancy chart.
+Metal awnings can last for 40 years or more.
 Their actual lifespan often depends on the climate and how well they’re maintained, since regular upkeep helps prevent rust and weather damage.

 There are several factors that might impact the cost of this project, including: